EMPAT94/empat94.github.io/gs/v1/intro.md

 "What about our necessities?
 Like food, water etc?"
 (Julie)

 "You do not need sustenance in the Tutorial Dungeon.
 This place is outside of the main program and not subject to the same space and time constrains; as such you are exempt from hunger, thirst and sleep for the duration of your stay.
-You will however, get injured or fatigued as you expend health or stamina, and will require treatment or a period of rest  respectively to reclaim it."
-(Betty)
+You will however, get injured or fatigued as you expend health or stamina points, and will require treatment or rest to reclaim it" (Betty)

 "So we just...
 Finish this tutorial and get out of here?
 All on our own?"
 (Arya)